 What are the sample size, sample mean and sample standard deviation of LDL values among subjects who survived at least 5 years?
 What are the sample size, sample mean and sample standard deviation of LDL values among subjects who died within 5 years?
 Are the sample means similar in magnitude?
 Are the sample standard deviations similar?

 The result is the following.
 The sample size for subjects who survived at least 5 yeas is 606, the sample mean is 127.2 mg/dL, and standard deviation is 32.9 mg/dL.
 For subjects who died in 5 years, the sample size is 119, sample mean is 118.7 mg/dL, and standard deviation is 36.2 mg/dL.
 The sample means and standard deviation are different between two groups.
 It is slightly higher sample mean but lower standard deviation in the groups with subjects survived at least 5 years.
+Give statistics to show magnitude 3-1=2